NetApp/harvest/docker/README.md

 ## Config and Using

 The `prom-stack.yml` compose file creates a `frontend` and `backend` network.
 Prometheus and Grafana publish their admin ports on the front-end network and are routable to the local machine.
 By default, the Harvest pollers are part of the backend network and do not expose their Prometheus web end-points.
-If you want their end-points exposed, pass the `--port` flag to `generate` like so:
+If you want their end-points exposed, pass the `--port` flag to the `generate` sub-command in the [previous step](#generate-a-docker-compose-for-your-pollers), like so:

 ```
 bin/harvest generate docker full --port --output harvest-compose.yml